andrafecske/CoffeeShop/README.md

 Food: Attributes like type, allergens, and whether the item is organic.

 Orders:
-The clients create the orders, the admin is the one that can update or delete it.
+The clients create the orders.

 Employees can:
 Add new clients.